We Analyzed the Future Direction of Owens Corning (OC), Here is What We Found

 Analysts’ Opinion of OC

-Many brokerage firms have already submitted their reports for OC stocks, with UBS repeating the rating for OC by listing it as a “Buy.”
-The predicted price for OC in the upcoming period, according to UBS is $122 based on the research report published on January 20th of the current year 2022.
+Many brokerage firms have already submitted their reports for OC stocks, with Wells Fargo repeating the rating for OC by listing it as a “Equal Weight.”
+The predicted price for OC in the upcoming period, according to Wells Fargo is $105 based on the research report published on February 17th of the current year 2022.

-BofA Securities, on the other hand, stated in their research note that they expect to see OC reach a price target of $115.
-The rating they have provided for OC stocks is “Buy” according to the report published on November 08th, 2021.
+Truist, on the other hand, stated in their research note that they expect to see OC reach a price target of $115, previously predicting the price at $110.
+The rating they have provided for OC stocks is “Buy” according to the report published on February 17th, 2022.

-Wells Fargo gave a rating of “Equal Weight” to OC, setting the target price at $102 in the report published on July 16th of the previous year.
+Jefferies gave a rating of “Buy” to OC, setting the target price at $144 in the report published on February 17th of the current year.

 Insider Trading

-Smith Gunner, the President, Roofing of Owens Corning, sale 8,500 shares at $91.95 during a trade that took place back on Dec 06, which means that Smith Gunner is holding 17,072 shares at $781,600 based on the most recent closing price.
+Russell Paula, the EVP, Chief HR Officer of Owens Corning, sale 1,000 shares at $100.00 during a trade that took place back on Feb 16, which means that Russell Paula is holding 18,991 shares at $100,000 based on the most recent closing price.

 Stock Fundamentals for OC